University of Florida Homepage

 The goal of this research area is to better understand how factors required for replication, transcription, and translation work in synergy to enable ensemble autocatalysis in living systems.

-We will engineer gene circuits expressing these factors and study their populational persistence, evolvability, and variability.
+We will engineer cell-free gene circuits expressing these factors and study their populational persistence, evolvability, and variability.

 2. Self-Replicating Minimal Genetic Decoding System